 - To provide students with unique opportunities beyond the scope of traditional classroom learning to both expand upon the education that we offer as well as encourage an appreciation and love of lifelong learning.

-Along with the Akron Advantage, students are presented with a broad range of facilities and oppurtunities while pursuing their BFA in Printmaking such as:
+Students are presented with a broad range of facilities and opportunities while pursuing their BFA in Printmaking such as:

 - The Myers School of Art Printshop is a shared, collaborative environment to which students have 24 hour access.
 In addition to communal space, studio space is offered to intermediate and advanced level students on a competitive basis.